-Wyndham Hotels is the world's largest hotel franchisor, with more than 8,100 affiliated hotels located in over 80 countries.
+Wyndham Hotels is the world's largest hotel franchisor, with more than 8,400 affiliated hotels located in over 80 countries.
 We license our 20 renowned hotel brands to franchisees, who pay us royalty and other fees to use our brands and services.
 We are the leader in the economy segment and have a substantial and growing presence in the midscale and upscale segments of the global hotel industry.
 We have grown our franchised hotel portfolio over time both organically and through acquisitions, and we have a robust pipeline of hotel owners and developers looking to affiliate with our brands.
-In 2016, Wyndham Hotels generated revenues of \$1,312 million, net income of \$172 million and Adjusted EBITDA of \$381 million.
+In 2017, Wyndham Hotels generated revenues of \$1,347 million, net income of \$243 million and Adjusted EBITDA of \$395 million.

 We enable our franchisees, who range from sole proprietors to public real estate investment trusts, to optimize their return on investment.
 We drive guest reservations to our franchisees' properties through strong brand awareness among consumers and businesses, our global reservation system, our award-winning Wyndham Rewards loyalty program and our national, local and global marketing campaigns.
 We establish brand standards, provide our franchisees with property-based operational training and turn-key technology solutions, and help reduce their costs by leveraging our scale.
 These capabilities enhance returns for our franchisees and therefore help us to attract and retain franchisees.
-With over 5,500 franchisees, we have built the largest network of franchisees of any global hotel company.
+With over 5,700 franchisees, we have built the largest network of franchised hotels of any global hotel company.

 Our portfolio of brands enables us to franchise hotels in virtually any market at a range of price points, catering to both our guests' and franchisees' preferences.
-We welcome more than 130 million guests annually worldwide.
+We welcome nearly 140 million guests annually worldwide.
 We primarily target economy and midscale guests, as they represent the largest demographic in the United States and around the world.
 We have the leading position in the economy segment, where our hotel brands represent approximately two of every five branded rooms in the United States.
-Approximately 70% of the hotels affiliated with our brands are located in the United States and approximately 30% are located internationally.
-The following table summarizes our brand portfolio as of September 30, 2017 (although the hotel count does not yet include 202 hotels under the AmericInn brand, which we acquired in October 2017):
+Approximately 68% of the hotels affiliated with our brands are located in the United States and approximately 32% are located internationally.
+The following table summarizes our brand portfolio as of December 31, 2017:

 Our business model is asset-light, as we generally receive a percentage of each franchised hotel's room revenues but do not own the underlying properties.
 Our business is easily adaptable to changing economic environments due to a low operating cost structure, which, together with our recurring fee streams and limited capital expenditures, yields attractive margins and predictable cash flows.
 Our franchise agreements are typically 10 to 20 years in length, providing significant visibility into future cash flows.
 Under these agreements, our franchisees pay us royalty fees and marketing and reservation fees, which are based on a percentage of their gross room revenues.
 We are required to spend marketing and reservation fees on marketing and reservation activities, enabling us to predictably match these expenses with an offsetting revenue stream on an annual basis.
 We also license the "Wyndham" trademark and certain other trademarks and intellectual property to Wyndham Worldwide through existing license agreements under which we receive royalty fees, and will continue to earn royalty fees following the spin-off under a long-term licensing agreement.
 In addition to hotel franchising, we provide hotel management services on a select basis.
-Our portfolio of managed hotels includes 113 third-party-owned properties and two owned properties.
+Our portfolio of managed hotels includes 116 third-party-owned properties and two owned properties.
 Approximately 99% of the hotels in our system are franchised to third parties, and substantially all of our Adjusted EBITDA is generated by our Hotel Franchising segment.